First reported COVID-19 case of KTV cluster entered Singapore via familial ties lane: ICA, MOM

 The remaining four short-term visit pass holders, including the Vietnamese woman who was the index case, entered Singapore this year via the familial ties lane.

-All eight short-term visit pass holders remained in Singapore by extending their visit passes, said ICA and MOM.
+All eight short-term visit pass holders remained in Singapore through extension of their visit passes, said ICA and MOM.

 “For example, Vietnamese nationals can only return to Vietnam through relief flights arranged by the Vietnamese authorities.”